Quickbooks Enterprise Integration in Drupal Commerce 2

-For the unaware (which I doubt there are any), Quickbooks is an accounting software used by businesses to manage sales and expenses and keep track of daily business transactions.
+For the unaware (which I doubt there are any), QuickBooks is an accounting software used by businesses to manage sales and expenses and keep track of daily business transactions.
 It’s often used to invoice customers, pay bills, generate reports, and for tax filing purposes.
-This fully-developed software takes care of all the different aspects of accounting.
-Thus, quite a few small to medium-scale businesses use Quickbooks because it makes life easy for them.
+While there are many applications like it, QuickBooks is thought of as one of the better options in its class.
+You can learn more about QuickBooks on their website, but this fully-developed software takes care of all the different aspects of accounting.
+Thus, quite a few small to medium-scale businesses use QuickBooks because it makes life easy for them.
 However, if you’re doing business online, the process becomes a little trickier.

 We’ve had customers in the past who just assign a staff to sit and enter the days transactions, manually, at the end of each day.
 When you have hundreds of orders a day, especially, like during the holidays, this can be a huge headache.
 Not only are you wasting time and money by entering the duplicate data but you’re also exposing yourself to human errors.
 Because, at the end of the day, all this data is used for filing taxes, generating invoices, re-ordering products, etc., and any error in the data can wreak havoc.